Noroff-FEU-Assignments/cross-course-project-corrado1982/README.md

 - Is fetching the titles, images, price and other different parameters from an API stored in a Wordpress Headless site.
 - When click the "card" you will be sent to a "detail page" that is getting the ID from the clicked card, so will send you to the detail page of the item you clicked.
 - On the detail page if you click the "back" button you will go back on the previous page.
 If you click "buy now" the item will be sent to the "local storage" and stored in the cart.
 - The "payment page" has two options: (1.
 Subscribe and pay.)
 (2. Pay without subscribe.)
-The first is optional but if the second is not feeled up on clicking "pay now" an error message will appear.
+The first is optional but if the second is not filled up on clicking "pay now" an error message will appear.
 - If all the validation inputs will be correct it will appear a positive feedback and a button that return to the homepage.
 - About Us page contain some informations about the site and the staff.
 - Contact Us page contain 2 inputs, one is an email validation and the other is a simple text input for to write a message.
 There is under a "send" button that will check the validation form.